 The Spectator is a high design boutique hotel located in the historic French Quarter and Market Street Districts that is “part speakeasy pub, part Gatsby library.”
 This gilded and refined property exudes five star luxury, offering 41 airy, bright rooms full of thoughtful photography of the city, plush mid-century modern upholstery, and well-appointed windows.
 (See above image.)
 We love the views and private en-suite balconies.
 Inside, plush linens and tastefully minimalist bathrooms delight the senses.

 Plus, the location near the City Market is unparalleled.
 This is a great hotel for people who want to walk to the area’s most popular attractions.
 King Street, the Historic City Market, and Philadelphia Alley are close by.
-The picturesque College of Charleston is not far away, either, and with that comes access to one of the city’s best farmer’s markets.
-The Spectator is also the only hotel in Charleston that offers personal butler service– just one of the many features that will make you never want to leave.
+The picturesque College of Charleston is close by, and so is one of the city’s best farmer’s markets.
+The Spectator is also the only hotel in Charleston that offers personal butler service— just one of the many features that will make you never want to leave.

 The old plantation-style architecture that South Carolina is known for is alive and well at Planters Inn in historic downtown Charleston.
 This delightful Relais & Châteaux property is an ideal spot for well-heeled travelers looking to stay in the lap of luxury.
 The hotel bills itself as a “refined urban retreat” and the elegant details of its furniture, art, and overall design reveal it as such.
 We love this charming little hotel, which captures the old world magic of Charleston with unbridled finesse.